Shopify vs Etsy

 • Etsy offers excellent exposure as a marketplace with an established customer base.
 As a result, its popularity can be relied on to drive visitors your way.

 • They offer low running costs.
-Although you’ll need to pay listing and transaction fees, there is no additional monthly charge on the standard plan (more on this later).
+Although you’ll need to pay listing and transaction fees, the standard plan has no additional monthly charge (more on this later).

 Cons